 Suffering from bursitis is not a small thing.
 It is a condition that can be very painful and can have a wide-ranging effect on your life.
 It is thought that every one in two hundred visits that patients make to a GP.
 If you have suffered with this condition and it has been brought about due to the work you have done, and it was not your fault, then there is a good chance you would be able to claim compensation for bursitis that covers the costs you have had to bear from being away from work if you haven’t been able to work.
-It may also cover other costs including medical bills, for prescriptions and the like, as well as travel costs for medical appointments you’ve had to attend.
+Bursitis compensation claims may also cover other costs including medical bills (for prescriptions and the like), as well as travel costs for medical appointments you’ve had to attend.

 Within your body, you have sacs that are filled with fluid.
 These are located around the body, in order to cushion the joints.
 It lies between the bones and the tendons so that you are able to move around easily and rotate the joints as normal.
 If one of these sacs (or more than one) becomes inflamed, then this can make movement extremely painful.
 Any joint can be affected by bursitis, but the more common areas it is seen in are the knees, elbows, hips or shoulders.